Learning-with-the-bois/Udacity-ML-for-Trading/Notes.md

 * What Hedge Funds Really Do
 * Machine Learning by Mitchell

-Throughout the course, we will use Numpy, Scipy, Matplotlib, but mainly Pandas.
+Throughout the course, we will use Numpy, Scipy, and Matplotlib, but mainly Pandas.

 <sub>Date: March 5, 2023.
 Time spent: 1 hour.
 Total: 1 hour</sub>